Skip to content

 Ultimately, CRWP had a positive, statistically significant effect on the four attributes of student argument writing – content, structure, stance, and conventions—measured by the National Writing Project’s Analytic Writing Continuum for Source-Based Argument.
 In particular, CRWP students demonstrated greater proficiency in the quality of reasoning and use of evidence in their writing.

 In 2018, Upstate Writing Project launched Scale Up, an extension of the College Ready Writers Program into additional districts across South Carolina.
-The grant extends to teachers in grades 5-10, providing teachers in the target districts with professional development in the teaching of college and career-ready writing.
+The grant extended to teachers in grades 5-10, providing teachers in the target districts with professional development in the teaching of college and career-ready writing.

 • Our Book